Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

 Derrick White Insights vs. the Hawks

-- White is responsible for attempting 10.4% of his team's field goal attempts this season with 9.2 per game.

-- He's knocked down 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.
+- He's put up 4.8 threes per game, or 11.2% of his team's shots from beyond the arc this season.

-- On defense, the Hawks have given up 118.1 points per game, which is 25th-best in the NBA.
+- Conceding 118.1 points per contest, the Hawks are the 25th-ranked squad in the league on defense.

-- On the boards, the Hawks have conceded 44.1 rebounds per game, which puts them 19th in the league.

-- The Hawks allow 26 assists per contest, 22nd-ranked in the NBA.
+- The Hawks allow 26 assists per contest, 22nd-ranked in the league.

-- Looking at 3-pointers, the Hawks have conceded 11.9 makes per contest, eighth in the league.
+- In terms of 3-pointers, the Hawks are ranked eighth in the league, allowing 11.9 makes per contest.

 Derrick White vs. the Hawks